jbush001/NyuziProcessor/tools/emulator/README.md

         /usr/local/llvm-nyuzi/bin/lldb --arch nyuzi <program>.elf -o "gdb-remote 8000"

 Other notes:
+- This is fairly new and still has bugs.
 - You cannot run the debugger cannot while the emulator is in cosimulation mode.
-- The program will work better if it is compiled at a lower optimization level.
+- Debugging works better if the program is compiled with optimizations disabled.
-- This is fairly new and still has bugs.
+For example, at -O3, variables cannot be inspected if they are not live at the execution point.

 ### Look up line numbers